mxk/windows-secure-group-policy/README.md

 ### Active Directory

+1. Copy PolicyDefinitions directory to `\\<domain>\SYSVOL\<domain>\Policies\`.
-1. Create a blank GPO using Group Policy Management Console.
+2. Create a blank GPO using Group Policy Management Console.
-2. Copy the contents of GPO directory to `\\<domain>\SYSVOL\<domain>\Policies\<GUID>\`.
-3. Make a single edit to security, audit, computer, and user policies.
-Simply toggle one of the configured settings off/on.
-This is needed to get AD to reload the actual settings and update version numbers (please tell me if there is a better way to do this - backup/restore doesn't work).
-4. Copy PolicyDefinitions to `\\<domain>\SYSVOL\<domain>\Policies\`.
+3. Right-click on the new GPO and go through the "Import Settings..." wizard using the GPO directory as the backup source.

 Required ADMX templates
 -----------------------